To

 13. STATUTORY AUDITORS

 M/s Grandmark & Associates, Chartered Accountants (Firm Registration No. 011317N) were appointed as the Statutory Auditors for the term of five consecutive years, from the conclusion of the 35th Annual General Meeting till the conclusion of the 40th Annual General Meeting to be held in the year 2027 to examine and audit the accounts of the Company during the said period.
 Your Company has received confirmation from the Statutory Auditors to the effect that their appointment, is in accordance with the limits specified under the Act and the firm satisfies the criteria specified in Section 141 of the Act read with Rule 4 of the Companies (Audit and Auditors) Rules, 2014.
 In accordance with the provisions of the Act, the appointment of Statutory Auditors is not required to be ratified at every Annual General Meeting.
+The Statutory Auditors report for the Financial Year 2024-25 does not contain any qualifications, reservations, adverse remarks or disclaimers, which would be required to be dealt with in the Boards Report, except for the remarks and the corresponding management explanations provided in Note 17 of the Boards report.
+Also, the Notes to the Financial Statements referred in the Auditors Report are self-explanatory.

 14. SECRETARIAL AUDITORS

-15. COST AUDITORS.
+15. COST AUDITORS

 16. BOARD MEETINGS

-17. EXPLANATION TO AUDITORS REMARKS.
+17. EXPLANATION TO AUDITORS REMARKS A) STATUTORY AUDIT REPORT

-b) SECRETARIAL AUDIT REPORT
+B) SECRETARIAL AUDIT REPORT

-(i) The Secretarial Auditors have issued an unqualified Audit Report for the Financial Year 2023-24.
-However, they have noted the following observations:
+(i) The Secretarial Auditors have issued an unqualified Audit Report for the Financial Year 2024-25 except for the following observations:

-18. MATERIAL CHANGES AFFECTING THE FINANCIAL POSITION OF THE COMPANY.
+18. MATERIAL CHANGES AFFECTING THE FINANCIAL POSITION OF THE COMPANY

 During the reporting year there were no material changes or events occurred affecting the financial position of the Company.

-19. CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO.
+19. CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO

 The information of Conservation of Energy as required under Section 134(3) (m) of the Companies Act, 2013 read with Companies (Accounts) Rules, 2014 is not applicable to the business segments in which your Company operates.
-However, the initiatives by the Company is detailed out in Annexure-III.
+However, the initiatives by the Company is detailed out in Annexure-II.

 During the year, your Company has not earned any Foreign Exchange and there is no outgo in Foreign Exchange.